tinacms/tina.io/content/docs/self-hosted/existing-site.md

 If you want to self-host the Tina backend, and don't want to use our [pre-configured starter](/docs/self-hosted/starters/nextjs-vercel/), you can follow the steps below.

-We offer a CLI init to quickly setup the backend on NextJS sites, or you can take the manual setup approach if you're using another framework.
+We offer a CLI init to quickly setup the backend on Next.js sites, or you can take the manual setup approach if you're using another framework.

-## Using the CLI init command (NextJS Only)
+## Using the CLI init command (Next.js Only)

 <!-- TODO: Add demo short video of using the init command -->